WWE Rumors: Is Alberto Del Rio Marrying Paige To Stop Her From Harming Herself?

 According to the latest WWE rumors from Comic Book, Del Rio insists that it was a company — not an individual — that leaked the photos.
 Del Rio is claiming that the company isn’t happy with the fact that he and Paige are in a relationship, and they’re doing all of this to get the couple to break up.

-While this is a pretty heavy allegation, it also makes the most sense.
-To date, no one has come forward or even been accused of hacking the photos.
-And who else would have a motive to leak Paige’s photos?

-But more to the point: if Alberto Del Rio gets married to Paige, WWE would have no further reason to continue to harass Paige.
-(This is, of course, assuming that it was the WWE that leaked the pictures, and not some random hacker.)

-So, wrestling fans, now it’s your turn: what do you think of these latest WWE rumors?
-What do you think will happen with Paige and Alberto Del Rio — do you think that their marriage will get the picture leaks to stop?
+So, wrestling fans, now it’s your turn.
+What do you think of these latest WWE rumors?
+What do you think will happen with Paige and Alberto Del Rio?
+Do you think that their marriage will get the picture leaks to stop?

 Leave your thoughts about the latest WWE rumors in the comments below.